Information we collect

 - Move the slider up or down to indicate the rules you want to apply for blocking cookies

-Instructions for blocking cookies in other browsers are available at each browser’s privacy statement.
+Instructions for blocking cookies in other browsers are available in each browser’s privacy statement.

 Please be aware that if you choose to block cookies, you may not be able to sign in or use other interactive features of the Site and services that depend on cookies and any advertising preferences that are dependent on cookies may be lost.